Kimba the White Lion: 2009 television film

-A television film, Jungle Taitei – Yūki ga Mirai wo Kaeru (ジャングル大帝　勇気が未来をかえる), aired in Japan on September 5, 2009 with a completely new story, different from both the previous TV shows and the original manga.
+A television film, Jungle Taitei – Yūki ga Mirai wo Kaeru (ジャングル大帝　勇気が未来をかえる), aired in Japan on September 5, 2009, with a completely new story, different from both the previous TV shows and the original manga.
 The setting was an artificially created jungle in 20XX Earth.
 In this movie, Panja and his mate, Eliza, are still alive; Coco is an unspecified female bird; and Sylvester, the black panther, serves as an antagonist until he changes his ways when a young boy mends his leg.

 In 2019, the Japan Foundation produced an English dub of the film which was released on RetroCrush in July 2020.

 An earlier English dub of the film premiered on Cartoon Network in the Philippines on November 19, 2010.

 Other media

 The music video for the song "A Boy" by Leo Ieiri, which has an animated part made by Tezuka Productions, features an anime version of the singer (based on Kimba and modeled after the singer) which meets other characters from the Kimba the White Lion series.

-Jungle Emperor (ジャングル大帝 Jungle Taitei) is a cancelled 1990 eight-bit platform action game that was in development by Taito for the Nintendo Entertainment System, based on the popular manga/anime of the same name (aka Kimba the White Lion) by Osamu Tezuka.
+Jungle Emperor (ジャングル大帝 Jungle Taitei) is a cancelled 1990 eight-bit platform action game that was in development by Taito for the Family Computer, based on the popular manga/anime of the same name (aka Kimba the White Lion) by Osamu Tezuka.
 Not much is known about this game, except that it was going to be released in November 1990, but it was cancelled for unknown reasons.
-There was planned for the unreleased Nintendo 64.
-Jungle Emperor/Kimba the White Lion possibles N64 game title under Emperor of the Jungle is a canceled N64 video game that was made for the magnetic disk drive peripheral.
+There were also plans for the unreleased Nintendo 64.
+A Jungle Emperor/Kimba the White Lion N64 game titled Emperor of the Jungle was going to be made for the magnetic disk drive peripheral, but was also cancelled.
 The only known evidence of its existence is a short video clip from Nintendo Space World.
-It was to be an action-adventure game with vast exploration, but no information regarding the plot of the game currently exists.
-The game had its first on-video appearance at the 1996 Tokyo Shoshinkai Show, after which the game was announced to be released in spring 1999.
-A little bit later only a few scenes from the game were shown at the Nintendo Space World.
-Later that year in an interview made at E3 1998, Mr. Miyamoto mentioned that the project is in a bit of trouble and may take longer to complete than originally expected, due to inexperience.
-It was unfortunately soon followed by the cancellation.
+It was going to be an action-adventure game with vast exploration, but no information regarding the plot of the game currently exists.
+The game had its first on-video appearance at the 1996 Tokyo Shoshinkai Show, after which the release date of Spring 1999 was announced.
+A few scenes from the game were shown shortly after.
+Later that year in an interview at E3 1998, Shigeru Miyamoto mentioned that the project is in a bit of trouble and may take longer to complete than originally expected, due to inexperience.
+Its cancellation was announced soon after.

 Jungle Emperor characters have cameos in the GBA game Astro Boy: Omega Factor, as well as a chapter from the Black Jack manga and Naoki Urasawa's Pluto.

 In the sixth episode of Season 2 of the Fox TV series Fringe, Earthling, Kimba had a cameo in one of the episodes.